Charter Capital in Azerbaijan: Increasing Its Amount

 • For a Joint Stock Company (JSC), the minimum Charter Capital requirementis AZN 2000 (approximately USD 1200) etc.

 In Azerbaijan, the aforementioned minimum requirements for the Charter Capital of companies are primarily aimed at organizing business activities and protecting citizens’ rights.
-However, in some instances, the requirements for Authorized Capital may serve other purposes.
-For example, one purpose is to combat illegal migration.
-Thus, foreigners who register a company in Azerbaijan and aim to obtain a temporary residence permit must ensure the company’s paid-up Charter Capital is at least 50,000 AZN (approximately USD 30,000).
+In some cases, charter capital rules also serve other purposes.
+For example, they help control illegal migration.
+Foreigners seeking a temporary residence permit must ensure at least AZN 50,000 paid-up charter capital.

 Changing the Amount of Charter Capital in Azerbaijan: Increasing or Decreasing